James 3 – Warnings and Words to Teachers

 ii.
 You don’t solve the problem of an unruly horse by keeping it in the barn, or the problem of a hard-to-steer ship by keeping it tied to the dock.
 In the same way, even a vow of silence is not the ultimate answer for the misuse of our tongue.

 iii.
-If the tongue is like a bit in the mouth of a horse or the rudder on a ship, it leaves us with the question: Who or what holds the reigns, or who or what directs the rudder?
-Some people have no hand on the reigns or rudder, and therefore say whatever comes into mind.
+If the tongue is like a bit in the mouth of a horse or the rudder on a ship, it leaves us with the question: Who or what holds the reins, or who or what directs the rudder?
+Some people have no hand on the reins or rudder, and therefore say whatever comes into mind.
 Others direct their tongue from their emotions or from aspects of their carnal nature.
-James points us towards having the Spirit of God, working through the new man, set directing hands on the reigns and rudder that is our tongue.
+James points us towards having the Spirit of God, working through the new man, set directing hands on the reins and rudder that is our tongue.

 b.
 See how great a forest a little fire kindles!
 And the tongue is a fire, a world of iniquity: The fire of the tongue has been used to burn many.
 Children are told sticks and stones may break my bones, but words can never hurt me.
 But that child’s rhyme isn’t really true; the bitter pain of a word spoken against us can hurt us for a lifetime, long after a broken bone has healed.

 i.
 “In the two former illustrations, animals and ships are controlled by small objects; in this last illustration, a huge forest is destroyed by a tiny spark.
 The tongue likewise can either control or destroy.”
 (Burdick)

 ii.
 What others say to us and what we say to others can last a long time, for good or for evil.
 The casual sarcastic or critical remark can inflict a lasting injury on another person.
 The well-timed encouragement or compliment can inspire someone for the rest of their life.